-One other thing about the Riptide which they never got any credit for in all this kerfuffle.
+One other thing about the Riptide which they never got any credit for in all this nonsense.
 They have considerable ability and track record to be self-policing.
-As promised to me in 2009, You Suck Asshole never reared its head at a Breakers game and the leaders of the Riptide, on at least one occasion, shushed a “newbie” who tried to get it going.
+As promised to me in 2009, You Suck Asshole never reared its head at a Breakers game and the leaders of the Riptide, on at least one occasion, shushed a newbie who tried to get it going.
 Together with Afro Brazil, the supporters of Section 15 were pretty small in number.
 But as a group they were multi-racial and multi-lingual.
 They featured a considerable number of passionate female fans, along with males.
 There were openly gay members.
 There was an Asian man in the group.
 The notion that this specific group would allow fans within their small ranks to spew hate speech at Asian player (or any other nationality) throughout a match was simply beyond belief.

 At this point Hope Solo leaves our story.
 She lit the match and walked away from the ensuing conflagration, never clarifying her Tweets or mentioning it again for two years until her memoir came out this week.

 So what’s happens next is that Shawn and I get on the phone.
-Now that I have Hope’s list of allegations, I promise to undertake an internal investigation, attempting to leave aside my own proximity and personal recollections to the best of my ability.
+Now that I have Hope’s list of allegations, I promise to undertake an internal investigation, attempting – imperfectly - to leave aside my own proximity and personal recollections to the best of my ability.
 It took a couple of days.
 I interviewed the Riptide fans in attendance, police detail officers assigned to the match and the 3rd party food service workers in the hospitality tent and Section 15 areas, who worked for outside concessions companies.
 I called on various season ticket holders in the adjacent sections and game day volunteers at the field and seating levels.

 I can’t say I found nothing.
 As mentioned above, some of Hope’s tamer claims (people saying she sucked) were true – like every night at a Breakers game.
 In interviewing the police details, I learned of an incident in the hospitality tent after I left the area late in the match.
 A couple of young men – “appearing intoxicated” – moved over to the wall in front of Section 15 and began acosting the Riptide.
 The detail officer in the tent felt it was getting a bit chippy and moved them out of the area.
-Hope’s pals – the Night Ranger rides again.
+These were Hope’s pals – the Night Ranger rides again.

 The most compelling revelation involved Kia McNeill.
 McNeill is the lone intersection where the two sides of this story come together, but through very different lenses.
 McNeill, as I mentioned, went to Boston College.
 She had a great reputation in WPS as a hard-nosed defender and had the yellow and red card accumulations to prove it.
 She is also black and she also had family at the game that night, apparently only a section or two over from the Riptide.